open-life-science/open-life-science.github.io/_posts/2019-11-25-expert-review.md

 With these changes, we are happy to inform that the call for applications for this program is open.
 Please visit [EasyChair](https://easychair.org/cfp/ols-2020) to submit your proposals until **8 December 2019**.
 An information session will be hosted on 27 November 2019 to address your questions regarding this program ([see details](https://docs.google.com/document/d/1EIDzZi5mgRiWR7cJQl0up470C87GsbcoTR_6-cs-SeE/edit?usp=sharing)).

-Finally, we want to invite our readers to feel free to reach out to us (email: hello@openlifesci.org) if they have any suggestions to make this program more welcoming and beneficial for others in our community.
+Finally, we want to invite our readers to feel free to reach out to us (email: hello@openlifesci.org) with any suggestions that can make this program more welcoming and beneficial for others in our community.

 *Cover image from by [@isaacmsmith](https://unsplash.com/photos/Ij7h-m4nJ18) on Unsplash*